schafeld/Jasmine-Coffeescript/README.md

 Jasmine-Coffeescript
 ====================

 Experiment based on the Tutsplus tutorial on TDD with Jasmine and Coffeescript.
 First time working with the Github GUI app.
+Added Grunt to the mix.

-Tutorial scripts and templates shopuld have been modified sufficiently to make them "my own".
+Tutorial scripts and templates should have been modified sufficiently to make them "my own".

-h4.
-Testing
+### Testing
 If everything is set up with Grunt simply type
 *grunt jasmine* to run Jasmine specs in a terminal.

-h4.
-Inspired by:
+### Inspired by:

 https://code.tutsplus.com/courses/test-driven-development-with-coffeescript-and-jasmine/lessons/an-introduction-to-jasmine